Taylor3DNet: Fast 3D Shape Inference With Landmark Points Based Taylor Series: Related Work

-\textbf{Global Shape Representations.} Global shape representations seek to represent a 3D shape with a single implicit latent code.
-Following this spirit, an auto-encoder (AE) architecture is often exploited \cite{mescheder2019occupancy, chen2019learning}.
-Specifically, an encoder maps the input shape observation into the latent space, and a decoder tries to recover the shape with the holistic latent code.
-In comparison, DeepSDF \cite{park2019deepsdf} adopts an auto-decoder scheme, which randomly samples a latent code from a Gaussian prior distribution for each shape and optimizes it with gradient descent during the training process.
-A series of work \cite{duan2020curriculum, mu2021sdf, zheng2021deep, deng2021deformed, shan2021ellipsdf} has made improvements upon the framework of DeepSDF and has shown promising shape modeling results.
-Global shape representations have good shape completion ability and the learned latent space is convenient for shape interpolation and generation.
+\textbf{Global Shape Representations.} Global shape representations represent a shape with a single implicit function.
+They often exploit an auto-encoder (AE) architecture~\cite{mescheder2019occupancy,chen2019learning}, in which an encoder maps the input shape observation into a latent code, and a decoder recovers the shape from the latent code.
+DeepSDF \cite{park2019deepsdf} adopts an auto-decoder architecture instead, which randomly samples a latent code from a Gaussian distribution for each shape and optimizes it with gradient descent during training.
+A series of work~\cite{duan2020curriculum,mu2021sdf,zheng2021deep,deng2021deformed,shan2021ellipsdf} has improved this framework and shows impressive shape modeling results.
+Global shape representations have good shape completion ability, and the learned latent space is convenient for shape interpolation and generation.
 However, they struggle to recover fine details.
-Thus, some recent work \cite{sitzmann2020implicit, tancik2020fourier} seek to use periodic activation functions for better preserving high-frequency details.
+Thus, some recent work~\cite{sitzmann2020implicit,tancik2020fourier} proposes to use periodic activation functions for better preserving high-frequency details.

-\textbf{Local Shape Representations.} Local shape representations decompose a holistic shape into local parts to better preserve fine details.
-Some methods learn to decompose the shape into local parts automatically, and represent the parts with CSG primitives \cite{ren2021csg}, superquadrics \cite{Paschalidou_2019_CVPR} or 3D Gaussians \cite{genova2020local, genova2019learning}.
-Dualsdf \cite{hao2020dualsdf} expresses shapes at two levels of granularity, one capturing fine details and the other representing an abstracted proxy shape.
-Another set of work seeks to divide the 3D space into local patches.
+\textbf{Local Shape Representations.} local shape representations decompose a holistic shape into local parts to better model shape details.
+Some methods learn to decompose the shape into local parts automatically, and represent the parts with primitives~\cite{Deng_2020_CVPR,ren2021csg,Paschalidou_2021_CVPR,Yao_2021_ICCV}, quartics~\cite{Paschalidou_2019_CVPR,Yavartanoo_2021_ICCV} or 3D Gaussians~\cite{genova2020local,genova2019learning}.
+Another routine seeks to divide the 3D space into local patches.
 DeepLS \cite{chabra2020deep} uniformly divides the 3D space into voxel grids and assigns a latent code as well as a DeepSDF decoder to each voxel.
 LGCL \cite{yao20213d} adopts a similar idea except that the space partition is defined by a set of key points.
-LIG \cite{jiang2020local} train a part auto-encoder to learn an embedding of local crops of 3D shapes, and then the decoder is utilized to optimize the latent code of local crops at inference time.
+LIG \cite{jiang2020local} train a part auto-encoder to learn an embedding of local crops of 3D shapes.